 While this essay is extremely well-written, it takes a while for the author to get to her point, which is that she's inspired to study architecture at WashU.
 In fact, she doesn't mention the Sam Fox School's College of Architecture until the last line!
 To make this essay better, the author should start referencing the school and program of study in the second paragraph.
 That way, the writer focuses her essay specifically on WashU's architecture program rather than architecture in general.

 Additionally, the writer forgets to discuss specific professors, classes, and programs that she's interested in taking advantage of as a WashU student.
 Admissions counselors want to see that you've done your homework into what their university has to offer.
-This essay could be even better if the writer mentioned specific electives like Architectural History & Theory or Environmental Systems that would allow her to explore her fascination with how architecture brings together philosophy and physical space.
+This essay could be even better if the writer mentioned specific electives like Architectural History & Theory or Environmental Studies that would allow her to explore her fascination with how architecture brings together philosophy and physical space.
 The goal is to be as specific as possible to show that you've thought a lot about how Washington University can help you pursue your passions, interests, and career goals.

 3 Tips for Writing Great WashU Essays

 Now that we've looked at an example essay and have examined how the author approached writing it, let's apply these lessons in three tips that will make your Washington University supplemental essay shine!

 Good writing is about bringing moments to life for your reader.
 Instead of being vague and abstract, use your five senses to place your reader within a scene.
 Pay attention to how authors of prose fiction create a sense of placing the reader inside someone else's perspective.
 This will make your essay vivid and memorable, and that the very best supplemental essays will give their readers a sense of a narrative moment.
 This is also your chance to show that you are willing and able to foster the discipline to put in the hard work of creating a well-written supplement.